-Every team Man City, Liverpool, Arsenal & Aston Villa could face in the CL round of 16
+Every team Man City, Liverpool, Arsenal & Aston Villa could face in the CL Round of 16

 Liverpool's 100% record in the newly-formatted Champions League came to an end in the Netherlands - and two stars received heavy criticism online.

 Aston Villa have had a remarkable return to Europe's top table to date with Unai Emery working wonders.
-High-flying Atalanta, last year's finalists Borussia Dortmund, and underdogs Sporting CP and Club Brugge are the teams they could face in the round of 16.
+High-flying Atalanta will take on Club Brugge, while last year's finalists Borussia Dortmund come up against Sporting CP.
+Villa will meet either one of those teams, with Lille set to face the other side to go through.